 Harvest 360 and CHT have developed cannabis tech software to reduce the cost of a cannabis license application and barriers to enter the market.

-Walter Moore, CEO of Cognitive Harmony Technologies (CHT), is one of the main architects of this in Illinois and is leading the collaboration with Harvest 360 to bring these tools to market.
+Walter Moore, CEO of Cognitive Harmony Technologies (CHT), is one of the main architects of the software in Illinois.
+He is leading the collaboration with Harvest 360 to bring these tools to market.

 “We are excited to have Harvest 360 on board as the enabler to bring these tools to social equity applicants,” Moore said.
 “With Harvest focused on the market side, we can drive product development internally based on real market needs, creating an innovation feedback loop capable of bringing unprecedented accessibility to the cannabis industry.”